-These benefits can be accomplished by using strategies that are not directly regulated by the federal government and fall outside the auspices of ERISA.
+These benefits can be arranged by using strategies that are not directly regulated by the federal government and fall outside the auspices of ERISA.
 Unlike IRAs or 401k programs, these strategies don’t limit the level of funding.

 Disability Benefit Plan

-Your key employee receives much-needed disability insurance coverage at little or no cost
+- Your key employee receives much-needed disability insurance coverage at little or no cost.

-You can pick and choose to whom this benefit would be offered and at what level
+- You can pick and choose to whom this benefit would be offered and at what level

-No administrative or government reporting costs
+- There are no administrative or government reporting costs.

-What will happen to the business if the partner becomes disabled?
+What happens if a partner becomes disabled?

 What is the next step?